Alex Kurtzman

 Alexander Hilary Kurtzman (born September 7, 1973) is an American filmmaker.
 He is best known for co-writing the scripts to Transformers (2007), Transformers: Revenge of the Fallen (2009), Star Trek (2009), Star Trek Into Darkness (2013), and The Amazing Spider-Man 2 (2014) with his writing and producing partner Roberto Orci, and directing and co-writing The Mummy (2017).
 He made his directorial debut with People Like Us (2012), co-written alongside Orci and Jody Lambert.

 Kurtzman is known, alongside Orci, for frequently collaborating with Michael Bay and J.J.
-Abrams, as well as co-creating the TV series Star Trek: Discovery, Star Trek: Picard, and Star Trek: Strange New Worlds.
+Abrams, as well as co-creating for numerous Paramount+ series: Star Trek: Discovery (2017–2024), Star Trek: Picard (2020–2023), and Star Trek: Strange New Worlds (2022–present); he also serves as showrunner of Star Trek: Starfleet Academy (2026–present).

 Early life and education

 Kurtzman was born into a Jewish family and raised in Los Angeles, California.
 His longtime screenwriting partner Roberto Orci was his best friend in high school.